Simon Thurley: Personal life

+Thurley married Katharine Goodison (born 1963), a lawyer-turned-hat-designer and daughter of Sir Nicholas Goodison (former Stock Exchange chairman).
+They divorced in 2007.
+His late father, a veterinarian, was born and raised in British India, and returned to England in the 1950s some years after India's independence in 1947.

 Thurley married secondly Anna Keay (born 1974), a fellow historian, in February 2008.
 She was the Properties Presentation Director for English Heritage from 2002 to 2011, and is now Director of the Landmark Trust.
 They had known each other for about 15 years, but got to know each other better when they worked on a documentary called The Buildings That Shaped Britain for Channel 5 in 2006.
 They live in London and a medieval merchant's house in King's Lynn, Norfolk, and have two children.

 Honours

 He was appointed Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for services to conservation.